ethereum-optimism/specs/specs/protocol/bridges.md

 domain.
 An `OptimismMintableERC20` token contract must exist on the remote domain to be able to deposit tokens to that domain.
 One of these tokens can be deployed using the `OptimismMintableERC20Factory` contract.

+## ERC20 Unlocking
+The `ERC20Unlocked` function is used to unlock tokens stuck due to failure in relaying prior ERC20 bridging actions.
+A `messageHash` must exist in the `ROLLBACK_INBOX` contract to certify the message hash corresponding to an ERC20 bridging action started from the standard bridged failed on the other domain.

 ## Upgradability